Moon Soon-ho

-Moon Soon-Ho (born 15 March 1981) is a South Korean former football player who plays for Woodlands Wellington FC in the S-League.
+Moon Soon-Ho (born 15 March 1981) is a South Korean former football player who last plays for Woodlands Wellington in the S-League.

 Club career

-Super Reds FC
+Super Reds

-Having finished last in the 2007 S-League season, Super Reds FC made several changes to their squad and Moon, along with his Incheon Korail team-mate Choi Young-Min, were signed up from the Korea National League side for the 2008 S-League season.
+Having finished last in the 2007 S-League season, Super Reds made several changes to their squad and Moon, along with his Incheon Korail team-mate Choi Young-Min, were signed up from the Korea National League side for the 2008 S-League season.

 Moon scored a total of seven goals during that season, netting crucial match winning goals against Gombak United and Courts Young Lions.

-In 2009, Moon decided to move back to his native South Korea to join Korea National League side Cheonan City FC.
+In 2009, Moon decided to move back to his native South Korea to join Korea National League side Cheonan City.

-Cheonan City FC
+Cheonan City

 With a knee injury hampering him during his time back in the Korea National League, Moon had little playing time at Cheonan.
 However, he managed to score 2 goals during his maiden season in 2009 despite spending most of his time on the sidelines.
 He was deployed mostly as a substitute.
 He finish his season with 2 goals in 6 appearances for the club.

-In his second season with Cheonan, Moon did make an impact by coming off the bench to score a stunner for Cheonan against Yongin City FC on 30 April 2010.
+In his second season with Cheonan, Moon did make an impact by coming off the bench to score a stunner for Cheonan against Yongin City on 30 April 2010.
 His knack for scoring goals when coming on as a substitute earned him the title "super-sub".

 At the end of the 2010 Korea National League season, despite scoring 3 goals in 10 appearances, Moon was released by the club as he struggled to recover from his injury.